H&R Block vs. TurboTax: Which Is Best for Your 2021 Tax Return?

 From H&R Block’s support page, you can contact an office, get help with your account or request technical support for your tax preparation product.
 You can also find answers to tax questions and access resources like a tax preparation checklist.

 The best tax service for you depends on what you’re looking for.
 Filers who want a full range of filing options and easy access to customer service are likely to find that H&R Block is better suited to their needs.
-H&B Block’s strength in both areas, plus its generally lower cost, makes it well worth considering.
+H&R Block’s strength in both areas, plus its generally lower cost, makes it well worth considering.

 TurboTax charges a premium price, but users might find its topic directory and flexibility appealing.
 Although contacting a live support agent can be frustrating, community forums and an extensive knowledge base might suffice for many users.
+And, of course, free tax preparation makes TurboTax an obvious choice for early filers with simple returns.

 TurboTax and H&R Block both provide robust, easy-to-use platforms with free and paid options.
 And just as important, both companies back their products with accuracy and maximum refund guarantees.